xu-yuan1/openvino-docs/pages/documentation/api-2.0-transition/api-2.0-deployment.rst

 	$ mo -h
 	$ pot -h

 Installation of any other dependencies is not required.
-For more details on the installation steps, see the :ref:`Install OpenVINO Development Tools <doxid-openvino_docs_install_guides_install_dev_tools>`.
+For more details on the installation steps, see the :ref:`Install OpenVINO Development Tools <install_openvino_dev_tools>`.

 Interface Changes for Building C/C++ Applications
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~